 While pomegranate seeds are tasty all by themselves, they’re awesome paired with chocolate.
 Following is a great recipe you’ll definitely want to try.
 Just imagine how delicious juicy pomegranate seeds would be, combined with a smooth layer of creamy chocolate – YUM!
 Pomegranate Bark is an indulgence you can feel good about.

-10 ounces of bittersweet chocolate chips (60% cacao or more)
+- 10 ounces of bittersweet chocolate chips (60% cacao or more is even better)